OpenRailAssociation/osrd/editoast/README.md

 ## Tests

-In order to run tests, you need to have a postgresql database running.
+In order to run tests, you need to have a postgresql database and redis running.

 To avoid thread conflicts while accessing the database, use the `--test-threads=1` option.